polygon-studios/dedodated-wam/README.md

 #### To do
 - Get a mongoDB instance running :white_check_mark:
 - Figure out mongo database structure
-- Get things storing/retreiving out of mongo database
+- Get things storing/retreiving out of mongo database :white_check_mark:
 - After that try to send/receive basic data from [mobilia](https://github.com/polygon-studios/mobilia)  (front-end client code)

 As of Sept 11th the following: